Extasy Records

-Extasy Records is a Japanese record label founded in April 1986 by Yoshiki Hayashi, co-founder of the heavy metal band X Japan.
+Extasy Records is a Japanese record label founded in April 1986 by Yoshiki, co-founder of the rock band X Japan.
 The label's first release was X's 1986 single "Orgasm".

 Over the next few years, the label signed several then-little-known bands, among them future million-selling Glay and Luna Sea.
 Extasy along with Free-Will are credited with helping to spread the visual kei movement.
 The label also hosted a series of events to promote the groups, called Extasy Summits, which would also feature formerly signed bands that had already moved on to a major label.